Seán Brady (cardinal): Subsequent revelations and calls for resignation

-In March 2010 it became widely known that Brady had participated in an internal Church legal process into the actions of Brendan Smyth in 1975.
+In March 2010 it became widely known that Brady had participated in an internal Church legal process inquiring into the actions of Brendan Smyth in 1975.
 The process required all participants to maintain the confidentiality of the tribunal.
 Smyth went on to abuse dozens of children before being brought to justice in 1994.
 Taken alongside his statement in December, this led to widespread calls for Brady's resignation.
 The information of this internal process had been publicly available as far back as 10 August 1997 in an article by Declan White in the Mirror.

 One of those who was a child interviewed in the internal process is suing Cardinal Brady on the grounds that complaints about Smyth were not reported to the Garda, that steps were not taken to prevent Smyth from committing further assaults, that the children were required to sign oaths not to discuss the complaints and that the failure to report the complaints led to the plaintiff and others not receiving appropriate medical treatment.

 The then Labour Party spokesman on social and family affairs, Róisín Shortall, T.D., said Brady was "hopelessly compromised by what has emerged".
 She said, "There should be a Garda investigation to determine whether or not the failure to report Fr Smyth's crimes to the civil authorities was, itself, a criminal offence."

 On 17 March 2010, the deputy First Minister for Northern Ireland, Martin McGuinness, called for Brady to resign.

 In May 2010, Brady said that he would not resign as archbishop of Armagh and Primate of All Ireland.